LibraryofVA/MakingHistory-transcribe-2.0/README.md

 - Removed Wiki anonymous editing ability and control anonymous edits through Scripto with a user account ultimately reducing spam.
 - Autosave, results in more timely update of document status which reduces duplicate efforts of transcribers.
 - Altered MediaWiki group structure reducing deputized public approvers from administrator to a more suitable role.
+- Export capability to extract transcription information from Omeka.

 ## Installation
 Follow the documentation at each source code repository to install